marcotrosi/C/001_hello_world/README.md

 ## Include
 The `#include` command is, like any other command starting with `#`, a command for the `pre-processor`.
 The `pre-processor` does pure text replacement.
-This means that the line `#include <stdio.>` gets actually replaced with the content of the given file, in this case the `stdio.h` header file.
+This means that the line `#include <stdio.h>` gets actually replaced with the content of the given file, in this case the `stdio.h` header file.
 And this works in a nested way, which means that all header files included by `stdio.h` are also inserted at the corresponding `#include` lines.